bigoshunane/leaflet-challenge-HM-12/README.md

-Data: All Earthquakes - Last 7 days
+Data: All Earthquakes for the Last 7 days

 Layer 2: Tectonic Plates